lomky/learning/notes/week_2_notes.md

     - Note: Observe "ELIMIRA,NY", we have all each of hte three zips entry for ELIMIRA as a distinct entry

 ## Schema Design
 ### Schema Design
+#### Topics

+  - MongoDB - schema design
+  - Document store - mapping
+  - Application specific vs independent approach
+  - schemaless and content richness

+#### Document Store (Mapping)

+  - Row    -> JSON Doc
+  - Column -> Field

+#### MongoDB - BSON Types

+  - BSON - buinary serializaiton formet used to _store documents_ and _make remote procedure calls_ in mongoDB
+  - BSON support data types:
+    - string
+    - integrer
+    - boolean
+    - double
+    - min/mac
+    - arrays
+    - timestamp
+    - object
+    - nill
+    - symbol
+    - date
+    - object id
+    - binary data
+    - code
+    - regex

+#### MongoDB - Schema Design

+  - Support _Rich_ Document
+    - Embedded/Linked data (joins)
+    - No contraints (no Foreign Key) - makes it very _flexible_)
+  - Schema-Less
+    - Conceptually yes, but there is still _structure_
+      - but not strict

+#### MongoDB - Schema Design Example

+  - example contains `runtime: 151 min`
+  - combined a size and the units.
+    - size: 151
+    - unit: "min"
+  - making this distinction allows better manipulation within the db

 ### Normalization
+#### Topics

+  - Normalization and Mongo
+  - 3rd normal form
+  - Single collection
+  - Multiple collection

+#### Normalization - 3rd Normal Form (Problem)

+If you have multiple entries for a single person across your database, it is hard to update their name in all places.
+You can create inconsistent data.

+To avoid this, you utilize spitting data across multiple tables.
+The person has their own table, and the movie table references them.

+#### Do-normalized/Embedded approach

+Mongo has no foreign key, so instead we have the embedded objects.
+They can also contain links to another collection that contains info about the entity.

+How is this not foreign keys and linking?

 ### Relationships
+#### Topics
+  - Relationships
+    - One to One
+    - One to Many
+    - Many to Many

+#### One to One Relationships

+  - Employee -> Address

+#### One to Many Relationships

+  - Customer -> Address
+    - Same as embedded, but now in an array

+#### Many to Many Relationships

+  - Movie -> Actor
+    - Movie can have many actors
+    - Actors can be in many movies
+  - Two design approaches
+    - Embedding
+    - Linking

+  - Can put relation in _either one_ of hte documents
+  - Application centric approach - focus will be on _how the data is accessed_ from the app

+#### Linking vs Embedding

+  - Embedding - similar to pre-joins
+  - Embedded docs are _easy to handle_ for clients
+  - Linking - more flexible but _extra work_ at application level

 ## GridFS and Geospatial
 ### GridFS